wp-plugins/options-framework/readme.txt

 Please visit [http://wptheming.com/options-framework-plugin](http://wptheming.com/options-framework-plugin) for a full description of how to define and use the theme options.

-The code is heavily based on the [WooFramework](http://www.woothemes.com/) and their option styles.
+The code was originally based on the [WooFramework](http://www.woothemes.com/) and their option styles.

 == Installation ==